 The Care and Protection Act outlines a mandatory reporter's obligation to report to the DCJ concerns about risk of significant harm.
-However, to ensure centralised reporting, all staff members are required to report any concern regarding the safety, welfare and wellbeing of a student to the Principal.
+However, to ensure centralised reporting, all staff members are required to report any concern regarding the safety, welfare and wellbeing of a student to the Principal o Deputy Principal.
 Staff members who are unsure as to whether a matter meets the threshold of 'risk of significant harm', should report their concern to the Principal regardless.

 Staff members are required to deal with all reports regarding the safety, welfare or wellbeing of a student confidentially and only disclose it to the Principal and any other person the Principal nominates.
-If the allegation involves the Principal, the staff member is required to report to the Chief Executive Officer.
+If the allegation involves the Principal, the staff member is required to report to the Mater Dei Board Chair (as per Mater Dei Complaints Handling Policy and Procedures, section 3.1)